GREngineer/employee-management-api/README.md

 - `npm run test:watch` - Run tests in watch mode
 - `npm run test:coverage` - Run tests with coverage report

+## Reporting
+- HTML generated on every test run
+- Stored in coverage/lcov-report
+- `open coverage/lcov-report/index.html` to view in browser

 ## CI/CD Pipeline

 This project includes a comprehensive GitHub Actions CI/CD pipeline that automatically runs on every push and pull request to the `develop` branch.